On differences between even and odd anisotropic-flow harmonics in non-equilibrated systems: Summary

-We would thus conclude that the ``escape mechanism'' can{\em not\/} explain the whole anisotropic flow signal, but possibly only the even harmonics.
-To our knowledge, such a difference in the microscopic ``origin'' of even and odd flow harmonics has not been reported before in the framework of transport studies,\footnote{A difference between even and odd harmonics of two-particle azimuthal correlations was found in a study of proton--nucleus collisions within a Color Glass Condensate based approach~\cite{Mace:2018yvl}.} but may be relevant in systems with small multiplicity.
-Our study within a toy transport model (two-dimensional expansion, hard spheres) clearly needs to be replicated with more realistic codes --- which however have to be ``truncated'' to accommodate the $2\to 0$ scenario.
+We would thus conclude that the ``escape mechanism'' picture can{\em not\/} account for the whole anisotropic flow signal in systems with very few rescatterings per particle.
+Within our study, the mechanism is efficient for even harmonics, but not for odd ones.
+It also means that the details of the (differential) scattering cross section certainly matter for predicting the value of odd anisotropic flow harmonics, as already hinted at by the results on $v_3$ in Ref.~\cite{Kurkela:2021ctp}, while the even harmonics may be less sensitive.
+To our knowledge, such a difference in the microscopic ``origin'' of even and odd flow harmonics has not been reported before in the framework of transport studies.\footnote{A difference between even and odd harmonics of two-particle azimuthal correlations was found in a study of proton--nucleus collisions within a Color Glass Condensate based approach~\cite{Mace:2018yvl}.} Since this will be relevant in systems with small enough multiplicities, our study within a toy transport model (two-dimensional expansion, hard spheres) clearly needs to be replicated with more realistic codes and setups.